 DSWA is registering to provide NDIS funded supports and services

-DSWA is currently registering as a disability services provider.
-This means you will be able to use your NDIS or NDIS in WA funding to purchase some of your services from DSWA.
+DSWA has achieved state registration and is now applying to NDIA to complete the process.
+This means you will be able to use your NDIS funding to purchase some of your services from DSWA.

 The areas we are registering for are:

 - Daily Living – Support with daily life tasks to enable individuals to live as autonomously as possible.